isaackogan/TikTokLive/README.md

 Payments are available through PayPal/BTC/ETH and **are in USD.** Delivery time can vary.
 Items that have been paid for will be delivered on average within 3-4 hours, at maximum within 24 hours save for extenuating circumstances.

-GoFundMe donations are in **CAD** (Canadian Dollars), because I am a Canadian.
-The number you type into GoFundMe **MUST** be the value listed in CAD.
-If the item costs $5 USD, you must put $7 into the GoFundMe, as that is the Canadian conversion.
-If you under-pay, you **will be** asked to transfer the difference via PayPal.

 | Item       | Price (USD) | Description                                                                                                                                                                                                                                                                   |